 HOW DID SOMEONE WITH NO BACKGROUND IN ARCHITECTURE OR ART HISTORY WIND UP DOING THIS PARTICULAR PROJECT?

 Just as this subject had captured my interest, I knew it could hold interest for others.
-These faces can do a lot of talking all on their own to those who observe them, and that dialogue isn’t limited to those with a comprehensive understanding of their place in art history.
+These faces can do a lot of talking all on their own to those who observe them, and that dialogue isn’t limited to those with an understanding of their place in architecture or art history.
 People often wanted to know more and asked what I had learned about them, and why they were there, and I’d happily tell them all I knew.
-This is what led to the interviews I have included in my proposed book.
+This is what led to the interviews I conducted for my book.
 It became my intention to find a way to make it more of a personal work, of learning in progress, as opposed to a dry or comprehensive academic overview.
-I wanted to make a book that reflected my own experience of learning about these sculptures over several years and present it in the manner of the informal conversations I had shared with so many strangers on the streets of the city.
+I wanted to make a book that reflected my own experience of learning about these sculptures over several years, and presented it in the manner of the informal conversations I had shared with so many strangers on the streets of the city.

 So hopefully, if you are reading about this "rubble without applause" for the first time and aren’t normally drawn to this kind of subject...

 Video, Photographs and Content by Alan Bazin © 2021